agent18/agent18.github.io/_posts/2020-06-13-python-emacs-setup.markdown

 **epistemic status:** I think jupyter was installed with the base already? but I checked right?
 As spyder is already.

 Some discussion on Jupyterlab vs Jupyter on [stack](https://stackoverflow.com/questions/50982686/what-is-the-difference-between-jupyter-notebook-and-jupyterlab).
+Jupyterlab has it's own editor with "emacs keybindings".
+But I am using jupyter notebook and the support for keybindings is shit.
 Atleast someone switched back to Jupyter notebook and people advising beginners to go to Jupyter notebook.

 **Conda installation**